exciting/sol-oasis/README.md

 ## Using the ssl configuration

 By default, this Oasis uses SSL encrypted commutication.
 It uses the `nginx` configuration file `configs/nomad.ssl.conf`.
-To create this file, the template `config/nginx.ssl.conf.template` can be used.
-There, the placeholders `YOUR_URL` and `CERT_LIVE_DOCKER_PATH` need to be replaced with the relevant values.
+In this example, a self-signed certificate is used.
+In a production evironment, replace the certificate and key names in `configs/nomad.ssl.conf` and `nginx.full.conf` with the actual key file names.

 ## Deploying the distribution